openeuler-mirror/kunpengsecl/attestation/tee/tverlib/miracl/readme.md

 The test program exercises 3 different ordinary elliptic curves (for ECDH Key exchange, ECDSA signature and ECIES encryption), plus RSA, all in the one binary

 Next compile

+    gcc -O2  testeddsa.c core.a -o testeddsa

+This test program exercises the EDDSA signature algorithm using the Edwards curves Ed25519 and Ed448

+Next compile